cosmos/cosmos-sdk/examples/simpleGov/README.md

 Go-amino (e.g. over https://github.com/golang/protobuf) uses reflection to encode/decode any Go object.
 This lets the SDK developer focus on defining data structures in Go without the need to maintain a separate schema for Proto3.
 In addition, Amino extends Proto3 with native support for interfaces and concrete types.

-For example, the Cosmos SDK's `x/auth` package imports the PubKey interface from `tendermint/go-crypto` , where PubKey implementations include those for _Ed25519_ and _Secp256k1_.
+For example, the Cosmos-SDK's `x/auth` package imports the PubKey interface from `tendermint/go-crypto` , where PubKey implementations include those for _Ed25519_ and _Secp256k1_.
 Each `auth.BaseAccount` has a PubKey.

 ```go
  // BaseAccount - base account structure.